Huzaifa309/loggerLib/README.md

 ## CMake Integration (Installed Library)

 Users do not need to add or link to system Quill or fmt.
-Everything is vendored and linked via `libloggerlib.a`.
+Everything is vendored and linked via `libupdtd_logger_quill.a`.

 ```cmake
 cmake_minimum_required(VERSION 3.16)